 Being active is beneficial for your puppy’s mental and physical health.
 What does that mean?
 Simply make sure your furry friend gets tired throughout the day.
 By spending a couple of hours with your dog in parks, on long walks, playing, or training, you’ll help in keeping their stress levels down.
 This will be especially easy if you relocate to big cities like San Francisco, Washington, or one of the five boroughs of New York City because they have vast green spaces you can run around together.

 Different forms of amusement will help your dog while leaving you to focus on other vital moving-related issues.
 Organizing brain games will be a good mental exercise and will occupy their attention for a while.
 If you are moving with kids they can help by setting up a hide–and–seek session with dog’s favorite toys and items.
 This way, your pup will enjoy searching and digging for their dearest things all around the house.
 And you would want to reward them with food any time they find a hidden item, this is one of the easiest forms of training.
 To reduce your own anxiety about moving out, you can go for a bike ride with your dogs.Pets will be always grateful for physical exercise.

 Have fun with your puppy and devote as much free time to them as you can

 Introduce Your Dog to Your New Home

-Before you move in, visit the future living space with your four-legged companion.
-Show them all the rooms and let them explore the new home.
+Before you move in and start unpacking things, visit the future living space with your dog.
+Show them all the rooms and help them explore the new home.
 If you can, spend a few hours together to help them get familiar with the strange environment and things.
+Are you relocating to the suburbs to a house with a big backyard?
 Introducing the outdoor area is also crucial since dogs like exploring and marking their territory to feel more comfortable.